SynapticSage/Bettermarks/README.md

 `bookmark`

 For each bookmarked folder, bettermarks generates an alias `NAME_OF_BOOKMARK` in all future zsh/bash sessions: `alias cd NAME_OF_BOOKMARK=current_working_directory`.
 I.e., no manual adding of shortcuts to your .bashrc/.zshrc.
-In addition, bettermarks creates a new variable becomes available in every session `$NAME_OF_BOOKMARK` evaluating to that directory.
+In addition, bettermarks creates a a variable in every future shell session `$NAME_OF_BOOKMARK` that evalutes to your directory.

 To go back to a bookmarked folder in any future shell session, just type `NAME_OF_BOOKMARK` in all caps.
 (Caps is used to reduce the probability of a symbol collision.)
 In addition, not only are aliases created to nav to those folders, but variables that can be used in commands as $NAME_OF_BOOKMARK.
 Variable storage and bookmarks span across sessions.